Buying real estate in Laos?

 Sources: Country Meters, KPL, Vietnam Plus

-Laos is seeing a big shift towards city living, with more people moving to urban areas and a growing need for city housing.
+Laos is seeing a shift towards city living, with more people moving to urban areas and a growing need for city housing.

-Sources: Trading Economics, Bamboo Routes, UN Habitat
+Sources: Trading Economics, UN Habitat

 In 2023, Laos saw a remarkable surge in tourism with over 2.4 million foreign visitors in just nine months.